 Sec.
 2-486.
-Procurement Procedures for Community Development Block Grant Program

-(a) CDBG Procurement Policy.
-It is the policy of the City of Lake Wales to obtain commodities and services efficiently and effectively in free and open competition for the Community Development Block Grant (CDBG) Program through the use of sound procurement practices.
+Procurement Procedures for Community Development Block Grant Program obtain commodities and services efficiently and effectively in free and open competition for the Community Development Block Grant (CDBG) Program through the use of sound procurement practices.
 All City staff and other persons with designated responsibility for the administration of CDBG award contracts are responsible for ensuring compliance with all applicable federal and state laws and regulations.
 These include but are not limited to: 24 CFR 85.36, OM8 Circular A-102, Attachment 0, Chapter 98-43 Florida Administrative Code and Chapter 287, Florida Statutes, as applicable.